jamesmontemagno/CurrentActivityPlugin/README.md

+This plugin is no longer needed as it is directly built into Xamarin.Essentials and .NET MAUI with Platform Extensions.
+See the [documentation](https://learn.microsoft.com/xamarin/essentials/platform-extensions)

 # Current Activity Plugin for Xamarin.Android

 This plugin gives developers and library creators easy access to an Android Application’s current Activity that is being displayed.